jonenn/Todo/README.md

 **Code Overview:**

-The idea for this project is to use new things such as, it wouldn't be a challenge if I was not trying new things:

--  Atomic Design.
--  Redux.
--  Local Storage.
--  BEM.
+This project is focused on exploring and integrating innovative concepts and techniques, making it a rewarding challenge.
+Key elements include:

+-  Unique Design and Color Scheme: Emphasizing a fresh aesthetic that enhances user experience, while stepping out of my comfort zone to experiment with a new and bold color palette.

+-  Atomic Design: Utilizing a modular design methodology to create reusable components for improved maintainability.

+-  Redux: Implementing state management to facilitate efficient data flow and application state handling.

+-  Local Storage: Leveraging browser storage to persist user data and preferences for a seamless experience.

+-  BEM (Block Element Modifier): Adopting this naming convention to maintain clear and organized CSS structures.

--  CSS Animations (@keyframes)
+-  CSS Animations (@keyframes): Incorporating animations to enhance interactivity and engagement within the application.

 ## Table of Contents